jglick/jkillthread/README.md

-Command-line tool to kill a single thread in a Java VM, using the JDK 6+ Attach API.
+Command-line tool to kill a single thread in a Java VM, using the Oracle JDK 6+ Attach API.

-Builds using Maven.
-Run the resulting JAR (using the `java` command from a JDK) to get usage instructions.
+Download [`jkillthread-1.0.jar`](https://github.com/jglick/jkillthread/releases/download/1.0/jkillthread-1.0.jar) and run using the `java` command from a JDK to get usage instructions.
 Essentially you pass a process ID (or unique name substring) and then a thread name (or substring):

-    mvn package
-    java -jar target/jkillthread-1.0-SNAPSHOT.jar 12345 "rogue HTTP handler"
+    java -jar jkillthread-1.0.jar 12345 "rogue HTTP handler"

+(`jps -lm` is useful for finding a process ID.)

 Beware that killing a thread in Java (`Thread.stop`) can have various effects, depending on what it was doing: